-- provide oversight for all aspects requiring regulatory requirements including effective implementation of federal policies and regulations in the Department; - assure that PI's and administrative staff with sponsored projects responsibilities receive adequate training and support; and - assure that any delegation of grants management authority is made to individuals who have been appropriately trained.
+- provide oversight for all aspects requiring regulatory requirements including effective implementation of federal policies and regulations in the Department; - ensure that PI's and administrative staff with sponsored projects responsibilities receive adequate training and support; - ensure that any delegation of grants management authority is made to individuals who have been appropriately trained.

-Preparation of Proposals
+1. Preparation of Proposals